Jimmy Collinson

-Jimmy Collinson (1876 - March 1940) was an English footballer.
+Jimmy Collinson (1876 – March 1940) was an English footballer.
 He was born in Prestwich.
 Originally a full-back with the reserves of Newton Heath.
 Later had more success as a goalscoring inside forward.
 His debut came on 16 November 1895 against Lincoln City.
 He scored 17 goals in 71 league and cup appearances for Newton Heath.
+He killed himself in 1940 after losing his job as a glassblower.